chrisduvivier/ft_services/README.md

     - [x] linked with the MySQL database.
     - [x] PhpMyAdmin needs its own nginx server.
     - [x] The Load Balancer should be able to redirect directly to this service.
-    - [ ] Issue: resolve deprecation notice
+    - [x] Issue: resolve deprecation notice -> updated pma to latest

 - [ ] Nginx server
     - [x] listening on ports 80 and 443.
 Port 80 will be in http and should be a systematic redirection of type 301 to 443, which will be in https.